DeTraced-Security/detraced-security.github.io/_tabs/about.md

 ### Darkfly0213
 A graduate student majoring in Cybersecurity.
 I'm someone who is always eager to learn.
 I like hololive productions, and learning new things.
 I look forward to the new knowledge and findings that follow the DeTraced Security Research team.

+### M0ri
+M0ri is a cybersecurity professional and DeTraced researcher, specializing in detection engineering and threat intelligence.
+M0ri loves teaching others and learning new techniques to detect.

 ## CTF Team
 ### DonutMaster
 A middle-school student, currently working with and supporting DeTraced by participating in CTFs